When a person is stressed, the adrenal glands release the steroid hormone cortisol.

 People can learn to recognize the triggers for their stress and try to manage these proactively to reduce instances of worry or anxiety and decrease feelings of tension.

 People who learn how to cope when stressful thoughts arise will manage their cortisol levels better.
-In cases where this proves too difficult, some medications can contribute to improved stress tolerance and lower cortisol levels.
+In cases where this proves too difficult, some

 2. Eating a good diet